Scientific: Tecoma capensis (formerly Tecomaria capensis)

 USDA 9-11

-Landscape Use: Large scale ground cover, espalier, large informal hedge
+Landscape Use: Large scale ground cover, espalier, large informal hedge.
+Best with forced containment such as a raised planter.

-Flowers & fruits: Brilliant tubular orange to vermilion flowers to deep red 2" long flowers in terminal cluster.
-Flowers more red in cooler in cooler climates fading to orange in warmer climates or as the weather warms.
+Flowers & Fruits: Brilliant tubular orange, vermilion, or deep red flowers, 2-inches long flowers in terminal cluster.
+Flowers more red in cooler weather fading to orange as the weather warms.